-In this example, we look at the script attached to the green sphere in our sample RedBallGreenBall:
+The following image shows the settings for the script attached to the green sphere in the sample RedBallGreenBall:

 Unity 5 includes a flexible mixer architecture for routing audio sources.
 A mixer allows the audio engineer to add multiple channels, each with their own volume and processing chain, and set an audio source to that channel.
 For detailed information, see Unity’s Mixer documentation.

-To see how this works in RedBallGreenBall, access the Audio Mixer by selecting the Audio Mixer tab in your Project View.
+Access the audio mixer by selecting the Audio Mixer tab in your Project View.
 Then select Master under Groups as shown below.

 You can now set reflection/reverberation settings to globally affect spatialized voices.